Left: Aurther Richards Paiute; Right: Richard Turly Asst. Church Historian; Center: Mayor Michael Haaland of Circleville foreground.

 Chief Tabby' Bow

-It was a great honor for me to travel with Mary Meyer Chief Executive of the Timpanogos Tribe and direct descendant of Chiefs Arropeen, Walkara, Tabby and others.
+It was a great honor for me to travel with Mary Meyer Chief Executive of the Timpanogos Nation and direct descendant of Chiefs Arropeen, Walkara, Tabby and others.
 We traveled in the comfort of my motorhome, a 300 mile journey to Circleville, Utah.
 Along the way we visited many of the locations where the Timpanogos fought bravely in the Black Hawk War of Utah.
 When we arrived in a town called Mt.
 Pleasant I took Mary to a small museum there on main street.
 In the museum there is a bow and two arrows that were handmade by Mary's great-great-grandfather Chief Tabby, one whom much credit goes for his efforts to bring about a peaceful end to the war.
 Tabby lived to be over a hundred years old.
 The photo below shows Mary Meyer holding Tabby's bow and two arrows he used to hunt rabbits with for food.

 Mary Meyer Holding Chief Tabby's Bow and Arrows, Mt.
 Pleasant, Utah